Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description specifies 'Edit an existing file by describing the change in natural language', a specific verb+resource+method.
-It explicitly distinguishes from siblings like native Edit, write_files_atomic, batch_modify, and refactor.
+The description clearly states the tool's function: 'Edit an existing file by describing the change in natural language.'
+It identifies the specific resource (file) and action (edit), and distinguishes from siblings by naming alternative tools for different scenarios (native Edit, write_files_atomic, batch_modify, refactor).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.